Structural Relaxation and Anisotropic Elasticity of Ordered Block Copolymer Melts: Discussion

 \subsection{Polycrystalline Averages}

 While we report the anisotropic elastic moduli for perfect grains of each of the canonical equilibrium linear BCP phases, real materials are polycrystalline, containing multiple grain orientations, as well as defects such as dislocations and grain boundaries~\cite{Read1999,Knoll2002,Jinnai2006,Mareau2007,Kim2010,Pezzutti2011,Ryu2013,Li2015,Feng2021,Feng2023}.
-The terminal mechanics of real systems ultimately depends on the statistics of grain orientation and defect distributions, which in turn depends on material processing.
+The equilibrium mechanics of real systems ultimately depends on the statistics of grain orientation and defect distributions, which in turn depends on material processing.
 Moreover, the scale of the SCFT computations required to capture these behaviors is prohibitive, although progress has been made in the cases of lamellar and cylindrical phases~\cite{Nagpal2012,Li2016,Blagojevic2023}.
 Nonetheless, we can obtain upper and lower bound estimates of polycrystalline melt stiffness, based on averages of anisotropic moduli over a distribution of grain orientations.
 Since a uniform distribution of grain orientations is assumed, there are no symmetry assumptions for the resulting polycrystal, so it is expected to behave like a 3D isotropic elastic medium, and is therefore characterized in terms of two elastic moduli.
 As one of these moduli can be taken to be the bulk modulus, which is undefined for our volume-constrained calculations, it is sufficient to determine the macroscopic shear modulus $G$.
 Treating the lamellar and cylindrical phases as lower-dimensional slices of 3D materials with an orthorhombic unit cell, we calculated the Voigt $G_V$ and Reuss $G_R$ averages of the macroscopic shear modulus~\cite{berryman_bounds_2011} (see \SI{Section S5} for details) and plotted the results in their stable regions for fixed $\chi N$ in Figure~\ref{fig:poly_avg_mod} (for a full heat map across $\chi N$, see \SI{Figure S21}).
+Importantly, these bounds should be considered as the \emph{limit} of the polycrystalline average as certain components of the elastic modulus tensor are taken to zero; see the SI discussion for more details.